2025: Review of My Year

 Of the children’s book publishers I have worked with this year, Black Poppies by Stephen Bourne, published by The History Press about the story of Britain’s Black community in the First World War, is a recommended read for primary schools.
 It was a fascinating project.

-To see the other projects I have worked on see the following pages on my website and my gallery:
+To see the other projects I have worked on see the following pages on my website.

 book cover of black poppies